A woman who leads her workplace away from Autonomy and into the Purple Zone will be successful.

 As women we should never go into the Blue Zone and dive into Autonomy by pulling up the walls of our cubicle and turning up the music in our headphones so we can turn a blind eye to all the problems swirling around us.
 If we do, we miss our calling.

 Because Diane is connected to each of the men, she hears and pays attention to what is going on.
 She hears Ken say that the wall material got changed.
 She knows this will impact their work and everyone has to respond.
 There could be a time crunch.
-Her emotional radar is going off – What do we have to do?
+Her emotional radar is going off and she thinks – What do we have to do?

 If she is in the Blue Zone she ignores her emotional radar that is hinting there could be a big problem brewing.
 She knows she can pull up the walls of her cubicle and hide in Autonomy.
 After all, she’s not the boss; it’s not her job and not her responsibility.